projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

 4. After we have inserted the trace code addition, we need to rebuild the ACRN hypervisor and install it on the platform.
-Refer to :ref:`getting-started-building` for detailed instructions on how to do that.
+Refer to :ref:`gsg` for detailed instructions on how to do that.

 5. Now we can use the following command in the Service VM console to generate acrntrace data into the current directory::